andrewheiss/purple-parrot/README.md

 ## Abstract

-Research on repression often focuses on how states use physical violence to curb challenges to state power.
-Such repression tends to draw criticism from the international community and can be counterproductive to shoring up power and legitimacy.
-To avoid this, states may employ subtler and less violent forms of repression designed to demobilize popular advocacy and capture the benefits of civil society organizations.
-This chapter explores how authoritarian regimes use nonviolent administrative crackdown through anti-civil society laws to limit and co-opt domestic and international civil society.
-Because it looks like more standard domestic regulation, administrative crackdown attracts far less international outcry and condemnation, while accomplishing similar aims as violent repression.
-Anti-civil society laws can even act as a “canary in the coal mine” and signal future physical repression.
-By only looking at physical violence rather than more innocuous legal and policy-oriented action, existing research undercounts repression.
-The author recalls his experience exploring this more hidden form of repression, discusses the challenge of collecting and harmonizing administrative data from different national jurisdictions and measuring different forms of *de jure* and *de facto* restrictions, presents key results, and outlines avenues for future research.
+Research on repression often focuses on how states use physical violence to curb challenges to their power.
+Such repression can backfire—drawing criticism from abroad and weakening power at home.
+To avoid this, states may employ subtler and less violent forms of repression to demobilize popular advocacy.
+This chapter explores how authoritarian regimes use nonviolent administrative crackdown through anti-civil society laws to limit and co-opt domestic and international civil society groups.
+Because it looks like standard regulation, administrative crackdown attracts far less international outcry, while accomplishing similar aims as violent repression.
+Anti-civil society laws can even signal future physical repression.
+But by focusing on physical violence and neglecting bureaucratic actions, existing research undercounts repression.
+The author recalls his experience exploring this more hidden form of repression, discusses the challenge of collecting and harmonizing administrative data from different countries, and explains how he measures various *de jure* and *de facto* restrictions.

 ## 🟣🦜: Note on “purple parrot” project name